mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-As you can see, the implementation is super-simple.
-Just perform get requests on
+As you see, the implementation is super-simple.
+It just performs get requests on
 the routes and specify the return type.
-Alamofire and AlamofireObjectMapper will
+Alamofire and AlamofireObjectMapper then
 take care of fetching and mapping the returned data.

 `getMovie` uses `responseObject`, while the other functions use `responseArray`.
 This is because a single movie is returned as a single object while top grossing
 and top rated movies are returned as arrays.
-If the arrays should be returned in
+If these arrays were returned in an
-an embedded object instead (a very common case), you would have to specify a new
+embedded object (very common), you would have to specify a new API-specific type
-API-specific mapping type and use `responseObject`.
+that can map that return type, then use `responseObject` with that type.

-# Step 8 - Perform your very first request
+# Step 6 - Perform your very first request

 We will now setup our app to fetch data from the API.
 Remove all the boilerplate
 code from `AppDelegate` and `ViewController`, then add this to `ViewController`: